dortania/OpenCore-Install-Guide/config.plist/penryn.md

   * Enables slide variables to be used in safe mode.
 * **EnableWriteUnprotector**: NO
   * Needed to remove write protection from CR0 register on UEFI platforms.
+* **FixupAppleEfiImages**: YES
+  * Fixes errors in macOS's boot.efi, needed for machines using DuetPkg
+  * Not needed when booting macOS 10.13+ with SecureBootModel enabled
+* **FixupAppleEfiImages**: YES
+  * Fixes errors in macOS's boot.efi, needed for machines using DuetPkg
+  * Not needed when booting macOS 10.13+ with SecureBootModel enabled
 * **ProvideCustomSlide**: YES
   * Used for Slide variable calculation.
 However the necessity of this quirk is determined by `OCABC: Only N/256 slide values are usable!` message in the debug log.
 If the message `OCABC: All slides are usable!
 You can disable ProvideCustomSlide!` is present in your log, you can disable `ProvideCustomSlide`.
 * **RebuildAppleMemoryMap**: YES